-If you’ve set password to encrypt your Access database, sometimes for some reason you may want to change or reset the password.
-Now I will elaborate on how to reset Microsoft Access database password by the following four steps.
+If you’ve set a password to encrypt your Access database, sometimes for some reason you may want to change or reset the password.
+Now, I will elaborate on how to reset the Microsoft Access database password by the following four steps.

 - Step 2: Open database in Exclusive mode

 - Step 3: Reset Access database password